turp/jayturpin.com/_posts/2016-04-30-aurelia_from_scratch.md

 Just accept all of the defaults.
 Now we'll install the [jspm](http://jspm.io/). jspm is a package manager for the SystemJS universal module loader, built on top of the dynamic ES6 module loader

+	npm install jspm --save-dev

+> Note: Depending upon the windows environment I run this command on, sometimes this fails.
+For instance, on my laptop, I had to run the following commands first inorder to to get it to work properly

 	npm install babel-register --save-dev
 	npm install babel --save-dev
-	npm install jspm --save-dev

-Technically, you shouldn't have to install babel and babel-register first, but for some reason, on my Windows machine, unless I do, I get an error when installing jspm.
-Your results may vary.

 Now setup jspm: